These vegan peppermint patty brownie cupcakes with cream cheese frosting are the perfect blend of sweet, chocolate, and mint!

 I hope you love these sweet green treats—make sure you take a picture, post it on Instagram, and tag it with #frieddandelions!
 The pale green color of the frosting reminds me of when my mom would sneak in the fridge overnight and dye the milk green….and then blame it on the leprechauns!
 What traditions do you have for St. Patrick’s Day?

-3 ounces (~1/2 c) semi sweet chocolate chips (I like Enjoy Life)
+- 3 ounces dairy free semi sweet chocolate chips (~1/2 cup)

-1/2 c aquafaba (liquid from a can of beans—your can will probably have closer to 2/3 or 3/4 c—make sure you measure)
+- 1/2 cup aquafaba liquid from a can of beans—your can will probably have closer to 2/3 or 3/4 c—make sure you measure

-2 t instant espresso/coffee (completely optional—this does not give much of a coffee flavor, but brings out the flavor of the chocolate)
+- 2 teaspoons instant espresso/coffee completely optional—this does not give much of a coffee flavor, but brings out the flavor of the chocolate

 In a medium sauce pan over medium-low heat, melt 3 ounces of chocolate chips and 1/4 cup coconut oil.
 When melted, remove from heat.
 Add in brown sugar, maple syrup and pinch of salt and whisk together.